-The mystery of the self-image has held a powerful place in art history, expressing, exploring and questioning ideas about identity through time, from the Renaissance (Bernini), German expressionists (Käthe Kollwitz) and the painter Frida Kahlo.
+Finding 3D form, not necessarily representative, from the mystery of the self image has held a powerful place in art history.
+Exploring and questioning ideas about identity has been expressed throughout time in different periods i.e.from the Renaissance (Bernini), German expressionists (Käthe Kollwitz) and the painter Frida Carlo.

-You may choose to work with or without an armature, as you can work in relief (2D) or free standing in 3D.
-This choice can be discussed with Ingrid.
-Your final work can either be kiln fired or cast in plaster from a plaster mould.
+Choosing to work with or without an armature is a choice, as you can work in relief (2D) or free standing in 3D.
+This choice can be discussed with Ingrid as your final work can either be kiln fired or cast in plaster or wax from a plaster mould.

-TBSSS is an accredited COVID-safe venue.
-Our classes are capped at 8-10 students to ensure compliance with social distancing guidelines.
+TBSSS is an accredited Covid-safe venue.
+Mask wearing is currently mandatory whilst working.
+Our classes are capped at 10-12 students to ensure compliance with social distancing guidelines.
 Surfaces are regularly disinfected and sanitised by staff.
 In addition, hand sanitiser, pump handsoap and paper towel is readily available.
 Disposable gloves are also available.